 Physical Training, Hyperawareness, Hard Knocks, Arcane Studies, Dig Deep - they all have something in common: all these cards give you temporary boosts to individual skill tests at the cost of resources.

 The inclusion of these cards is closely related to your investigator's economy.
-With the new card, Dark Horse, you may plan to stay poor as a church mouse and cards like Dig Deep can help you with that.
+In conjunction with Dark Horse, you may plan to stay poor as a church mouse and cards like this can help you with that.
 Or, on the contrary, if you are living the dream, and some investigators proverbial float in resources, you can afford to bundle Hard Knocks+Arcane Studies or Physical Training+Hyperawareness to boost all your skills!
 In short, keep your hands off if you don't have action-free income!

 - Reliant boosting flexibility.
 Depending on the difficulty level and the test's danger level, you can boost as much as barely is needed (roughly +2 over your baseline) or sink all your money in it.

 - The asset stays in play.
 From the moment you play this, you are forearmed.

 - It does not need to be slotted.

 - Goes well along with Dark Horse.
 Also combines perfectly with cards that have an additional effect if you overfulfill: List, not forgetting Rex Murphy